-Yes No If yes, what facility?
-If yes, what was your role?

-d.
-Received or has the right to receive, directly or indirectly, remuneration (cash or in-kind) under a compensation arrangement with an owner or operator of a long-term care facility?

-Yes \square No \square If yes, please explain:

-e.
-Accepted gifts gratuities of significant value from a long-term care facility or its management, a resident or a resident representative of a long-term care facility in which the Ombudsman or representative of the Office provides services ?

-f.
-Accepted money or any other consideration from anyone other than the Office, or an entity approved by the Ombudsman, for the performance of an act in the regular course of the duties of the Ombudsman or the representatives of the Office without Ombudsman approval.

-g.
-Served or are serving as guardian, conservator or in another fiduciary or surrogate decision-making capacity for a resident of a long-term care facility in which the Ombudsman or representative of the Office provides services.

-Yes \square No \square If yes, please explain:

-h.
-Served or are serving residents of a facility in which an immediate family member resides.
+☐ Yes ☐ No If yes, what facility?
+If yes, what was your role? d.
+Received or has the right to receive, directly or indirectly, remuneration (cash or in- kind) under a compensation arrangement with an owner or operator of a long-term care facility? \square Yes \square No If yes, please explain: e.
+Accepted gifts gratuities of significant value from a long-term care facility or its management, a resident or a resident representative of a long-term care facility in which the Ombudsman or representative of the Office provides services? \square Yes \square No If yes, please explain: f.
+Accepted money or any other consideration from anyone other than the Office, or an entity approved by the Ombudsman, for the performance of an act in the regular course of the duties of the Ombudsman or the representatives of the Office without Ombudsman approval. \square Yes \square No If yes, please explain: g.
+Served or are serving as guardian, conservator or in another fiduciary or surrogate decision-making capacity for a resident of a long-term care facility in which the Ombudsman or representative of the Office provides services. \square Yes \square No If yes, please explain: h.
+Served or are serving residents of a facility in which an immediate family member resides. \square Yes \square No \square If yes, please explain:

-Answering "Yes" to any of these questions indicates a potential conflict of interest.
-If a conflict of interest is identified, the "Conflict of Interest Identification, Removal and Remedy Form" must be completed with your Regional Ombudsman Coordinator.

-Failure to identify and remove a conflict of interest will result in the denial or removal of designation as a Representative of the Office.

-I certify that I have read and understand this Conflict of Interest form and I have no conflicts.

-I certify that I have read and understand this Conflict of Interest form and I notified my Regional Ombudsman Coordinator of the identified potential conflicts of interest.

-Print Name of current Representative of Office/Applicant Signature of current Representative of Office/Applicant
+Answering "Yes" to any of these questions in conflict of interest is identified, the "Conflict Remedy Form" must be completed with your of Interest Identification, Remov val and Failure to identify and remove a conflict of ir designation as a Representative of the Office removal of ☐ If yes, please explain: I certify that I ha Interest form and I have no conflicts. ve read and understand this Con flict of ☐ I certify that I have read and understand notified my Regional Ombudsman Coordinatinterest.
+Print Name of current Representative of Office/Applicant Signature of current Representative of Office/Applicant Date Signature of Regional Ombudsman Coordinator Date